Frank-9976/babaismu/README.md

 31 - YOU - fancy u with a dot over it
 32 - WIN - fancy w
 33 - PUSH - fancy p
 Important changes: everything is de facto STOP because there is no stacking in this demake.
 You can win either by having an object be both WIN and YOU or by having a YOU object try to move into a WIN object.
-If you do not follow these instructions, demons may fly out of your nose and give you an error.
 Also note that pushing is recursive and runs out of stack space at around ten objects.
 The game will purposely error because I thought it would be funnier that way.
 Transmutation works but not an X = X statement to prevent it, and transmutation is done in place, unlike with the og game.

 # premade levels